Approximating Minimum Cost Connectivity Orientation and Augmentation: Approximation Algorithm for -orientable subgraph

-A natural linear programming relaxation for the minimum cost $f$-orientable subgraph problem is \eqref{lp:2}.
-For an integer solution, the $x$ variables are the indicator variables for edges in $F$ and the $y$ variables are the indicator variables for the orientation $A$ of $E\cup F$ covering $f$.
+A natural linear programming relaxation for the minimum cost $f$-orientable subgraph problem is \eqref{lp:2} where we have $x$ variables for edges in $E^*$ and $y$ variables for the two possible orientations for each edge in $E\cup E^*$.
+For an integer solution, the $x$ variables are set to one for edges in $F$ and the $y$ variables are set to one for the appropriate orientation in $A$ of edges $E\cup F$ covering $f$.

-Surprisingly, we find that the \eqref{lp:2} is not amenable to iterative rounding and there are basic feasible solutions where each non-integral $x$ variable is ${O(\frac{1}{n})}$; see Section~\ref{sec:mixed} for such an example.
+Surprisingly, we find that the~\eqref{lp:2} is not amenable to iterative rounding and there are basic feasible solutions where each non-integral $x$ variable is ${O(\frac{1}{n})}$; see Remark~\ref{rem:lp:2} for such an example.
 We observe that such basic feasible solutions are due to the presence of variables $y$, which are auxiliary to the problem since they do not appear in the objective.
 Thus we formulate an equivalent linear program where we project the feasible space of \eqref{lp:2} onto the $x$-space.
+Before describing the linear program, we introduce some notation.

+For a family $\F$ of subsets of $V$, we let $\bar{\F}\defeq\{\bar S: S\in\F\}$ denote the set of complements.
+For two sets $\F$ and $\H$, let $\F\dunion \H$ denote the multi set arising as the disjoint union - that is, elements occurring in both sets are included with multiplicity.
+A collection $\P$ of subsets of $V$ is called a \emph{partition} if every element of $V$ is in exactly one set in $\P$ and it is called a \emph{co-partition} if every element of $V$ is in all but one set in $\P$.
+The subsets comprising a partition or co-partition will be referred to as its \emph{parts}.
+If $\P$ is a co-partition, then $\bar \P=\{\bar S: S\in \P\}$ forms a partition, called the \emph{complement partition} of $\P$.
+Similarly, if $\P$ is a partition then $\bar \P$ forms a co-partition.
+For any collection $\P$ of subsets of $V$, we denote $\chi_F(\P)$ to be the set of edges $(u,v)\in F$ for which there exists two distinct sets $S,T \in \P$ such that $u\in S\setminus T$ and $v\in T\setminus S$, and we let $e_F(\P)\defeq |\chi_F(\P)|$.
+For the graph $G=(V,E)$, we shall also use $e_G(\P)\defeq e_E(\P)$.

-This is is based on the good characterization of $f$-orientable graphs given by Frank~\cite{frank80}.
+The new linear program is based on the characterization of $f$-orientable graphs given by Frank~\cite{frank80}.

 \begin{theorem}[Frank, \cite{frank80}] Let $G=(V,E)$ be an undirected graph, and let $f:2^V\rightarrow \mathbb{Z}$ be a nonnegative valued crossing $G$-supermodular function with $f(\emptyset)=f(V)=0$.
 Then $G$ is $f$-orientable if and only if for every partition and every co-partition $\P$ of $V$,